google/syzkaller/docs/syscall_descriptions_syntax.md

 	mostly useful inside of templates and varlen unions, can't be syscall argument
 ```

-flags/len/flags also have trailing underlying type type-option when used in structs/unions/pointers.

-Flags are described as:
+Flags and enums are described as:

 ```
 flagname = const ["," const]*